Updated July 9, 2021

 MW: And how would his son use those church donations?

 Nansook H.: He basically used for his cocaine, his parties, his hostess, bar hopping, all the fun things that a person can do.

 MW: Those fun things apparently included mistresses.
 Hyo-jin told her he was entitled to have affairs because his father had had them.
-And she says that Rev Moon himself confirmed, to her, that he had had affairs and the Reverend told her that God wanted him to.
+And she says that Reverend Moon himself confirmed, to her, that he had had affairs and the Reverend told her that God wanted him to.

-Nansook H.: He told me, in person, that he… He called it providential affairs.
+Nansook H.: He told me, in person, that he… he called it providential affairs.

 MW: Providential affairs?